imjoy-team/imjoy-elfinder/README.md

 # elFinder connector for Jupyter server proxy

-This elFinder is specificly built for the [ImJoy](https://imjoy.io) project, an open source platform for deploying computational tools to the end user.
+This elFinder is specifically built for the [ImJoy](https://imjoy.io) project, an open source platform for deploying computational tools to the end user.

 ## What is elFinder